guotong1988/guotong1988.github.io/research/_posts/2024-01-01-textgen-improved-by-correct.md

 #### 4.4 The Pipeline Steps Order

-The order of several steps in our pipeline is crucial for the result.
-We illustrate the reasons in this section.
+The sequence of steps in our pipeline is crucial for achieving optimal results.
+This section explains the rationale behind our specific ordering.

-We put the Step-3 before the Step-5.
-The reason is that we first need to correct the ambiguous data of out-of-distribution.
-Then we use Step-5 to remove in-distribution error data.
-If there are more ambiguous data in Step-3, there will be more error data in Step-5.
-It will consume more time to achieve the standard.
+We position Step-3 before Step-5 because:

+(1) Out-of-distribution data correction must precede in-distribution error removal.

+(2) Step-3's ambiguous data processing directly impacts Step-5's error quantity.

+(3) More ambiguous data identified in Step-3 leads to: Increased erroneous data requiring processing in Step 5.
+Extended processing time to meet quality standards.

 ## 5. Related Work